-If additional stock is required, San Pathology will place an additional order and dispatch a taxi to the Blood Service Sydney Processing Centre.
+If additional stock is required, San Pathology will place an additional order and dispatch a taxi to the Lifeblood Sydney Processing Centre.
 For the most part, this extra delivery consists of platelets but San Pathology prefers to bear the expense, at approximately $100 per trip, rather than stock a higher inventory of platelets which would otherwise likely be discarded.
 This practice reflects the San Pathology Blood Bank staff ethos that blood is a precious resource that is not to be wasted.

 Orders are placed in BloodNet by the staff member who is rostered on for the day.
 The rostered person has complete responsibility for managing all aspects of blood and blood product inventory.
 All staff know they have the back up of Sheldon, Bevan or the haematologist but they are also trained and trusted to complete the process responsibly.

 San Pathology has a policy to only keep red blood cell units cross-matched for 24 hours before returning them to general inventory.
 Cross-matched blood for theatre is placed in the operating theatre blood fridge at 9pm each evening ready for use the following day.
 When theatre staff remove any blood from this fridge they must complete a ‘Blood Dispatch Record’ documenting their name, date and time removed/returned to storage.
 Any unused units in the operating theatre fridge at 9pm the next evening are automatically returned to general inventory.